-Brown Sugar Simple Syrup adds rich flavor and caramel sweetness to your coffee drinks, cocktails, and desserts!
-With just 2 ingredients and less than 5 minutes, you will have a delicious syrup that can be used in a variety of ways.
+Brown Sugar Simple Syrup adds rich flavor and caramel-like sweetness to coffee drinks, cocktails, and more.
+With just two ingredients and a few minutes on the stove, this easy syrup is endlessly versatile.

 Brown Sugar: Classic simple syrup uses granulated white sugar.
-By replacing that with brown sugar you get a syrup that has a rich, caramelly flavor.
-You can use dark or light brown sugar.
-Dark brown sugar has more molasses and will result in a deep caramel flavor.
+Swapping white sugar for brown gives this syrup a deeper, caramel-like flavor.
+You can use light or dark brown sugar.
+Dark will give a more intense molasses flavor.

-- Heat the sugar and water on the stove until it begins to bubble.
+- Combine the brown sugar and water in a small saucepan.
+Heat over medium until the mixture begins to gently bubble.

-- Once it starts bubbling turn the stove down to low heat and stir until the sugar is dissolved.
+- Reduce the heat to low and stir until the sugar has dissolved completely.

-- Remove the pan from the burner and let it cool to room temperature.
+- Remove from heat and let cool to room temperature before using or storing.

 How to Use